mudgal-cmd/E-commerce-website/README.md

 # E-commerce-website
-A responsive e-commerce web application providing a comprehensive shopping experience, integrated with PayPal API.
+A responsive e-commerce web application developed using HTML5, CSS3 and JavaScript, providing a comprehensive shopping experience, integrated with PayPal API.